gthoma17/Connor-Method-Enhancement-Suite/README.md

 This extension automatically opens all links on a the active page which match a regex

+There is a configuarable delay between each tab opening to prevent LinkedIn from locking you out

-The default value for this regex is .*linkdin.com/profile.* to get you started
+The default value for this regex is .\*linkdin.com/profile.\* to get you started

 But it can be set to any value by accessing the extension's settings

+All thanks to Connor!
 ![All credit to connor!](icon.png)